sqlunit4j/sqlunit4j/README.md

 ##### Write SQL Unit tests in SQL (but not in your database)

-SQLUnit4j is a simple framework based on JUnit and ioUnit that reads a suite .sql scripts from the file system and executed them against expected results.
+SQLUnit4j is a simple framework based on JUnit 4 and ioUnit that reads a suite .sql scripts from the file system and executed them against expected results.
+(For JUnit 5, use the [JUnit 4 support](https://junit.org/junit5/docs/current/user-guide/#migrating-from-junit4-running) )

 ## Running SQLUnit4J with Gradle: